pablodecm/paper-inferno/paper/paper.md

 In this section, we first study the effectiveness of the inference-aware optimisation in a synthetic mixture problem where the likelihood is known.
-We then compare the results with those obtained by standard classification-based summary statistics.
+We then compare our results with those obtained by standard classification-based summary statistics.

 ## 3D Synthetic Mixture